7 Card Stud Poker Basics

 Bill Burton

-7 Card Stud Poker used to
+7 Card Stud Poker is one of the most

-popular game
+popular games

 in the cardroom.
-Everyone

 who has ever

-played poker at home is familiar with 7 card stud because most of the
+with 7 card stud because most of the

 crazy